SamadiPour/IranVehicleNumberPlates/README.md

 # IranNumberPlate
-This a full list of Iran vehicle number plates gathered from many different sources with great help of "@RezaRasoulzadeh".
+This a full list of Iran vehicle number plates gathered from many different sources with great help of [Reza Rasoulzadeh](https://github.com/RezaRasoulzadeh).

 # :dizzy_face: Usage